Lenus254/personal_blog/Readme.md

 ## User Story

-- Users can see the post other people have published.
+- Users can post thier blogs.

-- Users/Writers can sign in to the blog.
+- they can sign in to the blog.

-- Users can register on the website.
+- they can register on the website.

--  Users can create a blog from the application.
+-  they can create a blog from the application.

-- Users can receive a welcoming email once they sign up.

-- Users can view the posts they have created in their profile page..
+- they can view the posts they have created in their profile page..

-- Users can comment on the different posts.
+- they can comment on the different posts.

-- Users can submit a post in any category.

-- Users can view the different categories.

 # **SETUP/INSTALLATION.**
 ## Prerequisites

-To work with FLASK BLOG App you need to have some few prerequisites.
+To work with the BLOG App you need to have some few requirements.

-- Python3.6
+- Python3

 - pip